Oliver-Balb/Starbucks/README.md

 In order to have insights related to conversion rates and revenue related to customers and offers the event history in transcript.json, offer.json and portfolio.json have to be analysed regarding data quality and tidiness issues have to be resolved .

-**N. B. As the offers of type "informational" cannot be related directly to purchase events, I have excluded these events from further analysis.**
+**N. B. As the offers of type "informational" can hardly be related directly to purchase events, I have excluded these events from further analysis.**

-# Available Data Files <a name="data"></a>
+# Available Data Files

 The data is provided separated into three files in JSON format: